Small intestinal bacterial overgrowth: Signs and symptoms

 Symptoms traditionally linked to SIBO include bloating, diarrhea, constipation, and abdominal pain/discomfort.
 Steatorrhea may be seen in more severe cases.

-Bacterial overgrowth can cause a variety of symptoms, many of which are also found in other conditions, making the diagnosis challenging at times.
-Many of the symptoms are due to malabsorption of nutrients due to the effects of bacteria which either metabolize nutrients or cause inflammation of the small bowel, impairing absorption.
-The symptoms of bacterial overgrowth include nausea, flatus, constipation, bloating, abdominal distension, abdominal pain or discomfort, diarrhea, fatigue, and weakness.
+SIBO can cause a variety of symptoms, many of which are also found in other conditions, making the diagnosis challenging at times.
+Many of the symptoms are due to malabsorption of nutrients due to the effects of bacteria, which either metabolize nutrients or cause inflammation of the small bowel, impairing absorption.
+The symptoms of SIBO include nausea, flatus, constipation, bloating, abdominal distension, abdominal pain or discomfort, diarrhea, fatigue, and weakness.
 SIBO also causes an increased permeability of the small intestine.
 Some patients may lose weight.
-Children with bacterial overgrowth may develop malnutrition and have difficulty attaining proper growth.
-Steatorrhea, a sticky type of diarrhea where fats are not properly absorbed and spill into the stool, may also occur.
+Children with SIBO may develop malnutrition and have difficulty attaining proper growth.
+Steatorrhea, a sticky type of diarrhea where fat is not properly absorbed and spills into the stool, may also occur.

-Patients with bacterial overgrowth that is longstanding can develop complications of their illness as a result of malabsorption of nutrients.
-Laboratory test results may include elevated folate, and, less commonly, vitamin B12 deficiency or other nutritional deficiencies.
-Anemia may occur from a variety of mechanisms, as many of the nutrients involved in production of red blood cells are absorbed in the affected small bowel.
+People with long-term SIBO may develop complications as a result of malabsorption of nutrients.
+Blood tests may show increased level of folate (vitamin B9).
+Less commonly, there may be vitamin B12 deficiency or other nutritional deficiencies.
+The combination of elevated folate and low vitamin B12 is unusual.
+Anemia may occur from a variety of mechanisms, as many of the nutrients involved in the production of red blood cells are absorbed in the affected small bowel.
 Iron is absorbed in the more proximal parts of the small bowel, the duodenum and jejunum, and patients with malabsorption of iron can develop a microcytic anemia, with small red blood cells.
-Vitamin B12 is absorbed in the last part of the small bowel, the ileum, and patients who malabsorb vitamin B12 can develop a megaloblastic anemia with large red blood cells.
+Vitamin B12 is absorbed in the last part of the small bowel, the ileum, and patients who have malabsorption of vitamin B12 can develop a megaloblastic anemia with large red blood cells.

+Causes

+Certain people are more predisposed to the development of SIBO because of certain risk factors.
+These factors can be grouped into four categories: (1) motility disorders, impaired movement of the small bowel, or anatomical changes that lead to stasis (a state in which the normal flow of a body liquid stops); (2) disorders of the immune system; (3) interference with the production of proteolytic enzymes, gastric acid, or bile; and (4) conditions that cause more bacteria from the colon to enter the small bowel.